 We choose last Sunday as the date and Tepotzotlán as the place.
 Tepotzotlán is just north of Mexico City – a proper small town and another “Pueblo Mágico” in Mexico’s tourism crown.
 The “magical town” of roughly 39,000 people is famous for two things: barbacoa (barbecued lamb) and el Museo Nacional del Virreinato (the National Vice-Regal Museum).

-Yolanda’s husband drove.
-Their sons, 9-year-old Carlos and 11-year-old Marco, were shy when I first stepped inside their car, but I made serious inroads before the day was through.
+I was delighted to discover that Yolanda’s husband and children had a respectable command of the English language.
+Nine-year-old Carlos and 11-year-old Marco, were shy when I first stepped inside their car, but I made serious inroads before the day was through.
 I noted that Carlos was wearing soccer clothes branded in favor of América (Mexico City’s most-popular soccer team).
 I would use this to my advantage later by cheering “Pumas!
 Pumas!
 Pumas!”
 (The Pumas, if you hadn’t guessed, are Mexico City’s second-most popular soccer team, and a fierce rival of América.)
 Carlos always responded with a disapproving “Booooo!” but couldn’t hide the smile that broke through his hearty booing every time.

 We parked on the edge of the town center.
 Even though it was only 11:00 a.m., I was surprised we could still find a spot as Tepotzotlán is prime daytrip distance from the capital.
 The family suggested that we eat first, and I agreed – so long as I could later get my picture taken atop Benny the Bull (see photographic evidence below), a magnificent horned beast whose keeper wanted 50 pesos for photo-granting privileges.